mendax1234/mendax1234_mkdocs/docs/blog/posts/python-stuff.md

     Similarly, `myDict.values()` will return a value with `dict_values`.
 These two results can be treated as `lists`.

-a.
 How to judge whether a string has appeared in your dictionary's `values`?

 Don't worry.
-Python's `in` keyword can do this perfectly. i.e. You want to check whether "Tom" is your `values` in the dictionary.
+Python's `in` keyword can do this perfectly. e.g. You want to check whether "Tom" is your `values` in the dictionary.

 === "Python"